mithi/react-philosophies/README.md

 2. Includes a button to either sort by `x` or `y` (ascending order)
 3. Includes a button to change the `maxDistance` (increase by `10` each time, initial value should be `100`)
 4. Only displays the points that are NOT farther than the current `maxDistance` from the origin `(0, 0)`
+5. Assume that the list only has 100 items (meaning you don't need to worry about optimization).
+If you're working with really large numbers of items, you can memoize some computations with `useMemo`.

 <details>
   <summary> ❌ View a not-so-good Solution </summary>